Richard-wv/stress_sighting_hypothesis/README.md

 By overlaying key media event years onto our time-series data, we observed a compelling increase in sightings following the 1993 premiere of *The X-Files*.
 While other events had less impact, this particular cultural inflection point aligns with a lasting change in sighting frequency.
 Though the evidence here is anecdotal and visual rather than statistical, it raises valid questions about the influence of media narratives on public perception and behaviour.

 **Conclusion:**
-Our hypothesis testing phase didn’t aim to prove anything definitively, but rather to explore and evaluate patterns in the data through thoughtful experimentation.
-The results reflect a complex, nuanced relationship between stress, culture, and the unknown; one that doesn’t offer easy answers, but certainly sparks deeper inquiry.
+Our hypothesis testing phase didn't aim to prove anything definitively, but rather to explore and evaluate patterns in the data through thoughtful experimentation.
+The results reflect a complex, nuanced relationship between stress, culture, and the unknown; one that doesn't offer easy answers, but certainly sparks deeper inquiry.

 >## Mapping Business Requirements to Visualisations